Manila Nightlife: Things to Do at Night in Manila

 When you arrive at the City of Dreams you will not fail to notice the exhilarating casino atmosphere in every corner.
 The 201,823 square feet space includes a 365 table game with a variety of games like Baccarat, Poker, and Blackjack, as well as over 1,600 gaming machines.
 There is also Signature Club – a members-only club, which offers beyond compare privileges for just a few players.
-City of Dreams also has a daily tournament that features PokerStars and starts at 12.30 pm to 3.30 pm.
+City of Dreams also has a daily tournament that features PokerStars and starts from 12.30 pm to 3.30 pm.

 Visit the Mall of Asia

 Mall of Asia, sometimes abbreviated as SM MoA is a huge shopping complex in Bay City, Pasay Manila.
 For years the Mall of Asia has been one of the top tourist hotspots in Manila, and rightly so.
-The mall has several spots you can check out, such as the Exploreum in the ground floor, Mall of Asia Arena along J.W.
-Diokno Boulevard, SM Bowling in the ground floor and SM Skating Rink.
+The mall has several spots you can check out, such as the Exploreum on the ground floor, Mall of Asia Arena along J.W.
+Diokno Boulevard, SM Bowling on the ground floor and SM Skating Rink.

 Watch Amazing Show

 Amazing Show takes place at the Manila Film Center building right in the middle of the Cultural Center of the Philippines (CCP).
 It is usually a one-hour show featuring beauty contest, as well as all types of trans people.
 The admission for the show is open for all.

 Try Filipino Food at the Aristocrat Restaurant

 This Filipino-owned family business is located in Roxas Boulevard, and they serve chicken barbecue, chicken honey, crispy pata, Kare-kare, pancit canton, lumpia, and dinuguan.
-Aristocrat Restaurant has other branches in Metro Manila, all serving quality Filipino foods, making it a most popular restaurant in the Philippines.
+Aristocrat Restaurant has other branches in Metro Manila, all serving quality Filipino foods, making it the most popular restaurant in the Philippines.
 The restaurant accepts cash and credit card as a mode of payment, and if you are having a party, they can deliver to your venue too.

 Chill at Café Adriatico